ENG517/Procedure/hassell/p-guitar-wiring-prep-materials.md

 ## Next Steps

 Once your materials are prepped, you're ready to start putting things together.
-Move on to the next guide.
+Move on to the [Wiring a Single-Humbucker Setup: Connecting Components](/hassell/p-guitar-wiring) guide.